VilMano/buzzvel-skill-test/README.md

 For validating input data I used HTML5 "required" tags and in case someone edits the HTML, I added extra validation on the server side that alerts the user to fill the right boxes.

 ---

+## How to run the code
+Change the values of the env file to suit your database After this, run:
+`$ php artisan migrate`

+Run the server:
+`$ php artisan serve`